 Maryam Torabi, MA, is a scholar of Medieval Armenian and Persian literary traditions.
 Having studied Armenian and Persian literature in Isfahan Ms. Torabi came to Armenia to work on her doctoral dissertation, which she is currently completing in the Department of Linguistics at Yerevan State University.
 She focuses on the language of the eighteenth-century poet Sayat-Nova exploring his engagement with Persian poetry.
 Apart from teaching Armenian to Iranians and Persian to Armenians she has formerly served as the librarian of the Blue Mosque in Yerevan.

-The cinema component of the course will be curated by Bashir Sayyah, a journalist and film critic based in Tehran.
+Bashir Sayyah is a journalist and film critic based in Tehran.
 After receiving a BA in English Literature he studied Theatre Directing at Tehran University of Art.
 He writes for Filmkhaneh and Cinema-va-Adabiat magazines and contributes to several translation projects that aim to make western film criticism accessible to wide audiences in Iran.